Kingxukai/linux/Documentation/index.rst

    Userspace tools <tools/index>
    Userspace API <userspace-api/index>

-See also: the `Linux man pages <https://www.kernel.org/doc/man-pages/>`_, which are kept separately from the kernel's own documentation.
+See also: the woke `Linux man pages <https://www.kernel.org/doc/man-pages/>`_, which are kept separately from the woke kernel's own documentation.

 Firmware-related documentation
 ==============================
-The following holds information on the kernel's expectations regarding the platform firmware.
+The following holds information on the woke kernel's expectations regarding the platform firmware.

 .. toctree::